Home

 Hearing

-The lady plays an organ on top of a table covered with a Turkish carpet.
+The Lady plays an organ on top of a table covered with a Turkish carpet.

 Her maid-servant stands to the opposite side, and holds the organ in place.